We may earn affiliate commissions for the recommended products. Learn more.

 Free version:Yes

-For features, Passwarden offers all that you need.
-It includes a password generator, a security dashboard that will inform you of the status and strength of your passwords, and duress mode will provide extra security for your personal information.
+Passwarden includes a password generator, a security dashboard that informs you of the status and strength of your passwords, and duress mode provides extra security for your personal information.
+No need to worry about third-party snooping because the data is masked with top-of-the-line AES-256 encryption.

-Additionally, there’s a secure password sharing feature so you can share the login details with your closest people, either family, friends, or coworkers.
-The autofill feature will ease the hassle of logging into pages, and data imports will allow you to add old passwords quickly.
+Additionally, there’s secure password-sharing so you can share the login details with your closest people, be it family, friends, or coworkers.
+The autofill feature eases the hassle of logging into pages, and data imports allow you to add old passwords quickly.

-Passwarden does have quite an extensive free plan, it only lacks the safe password sharing feature and limits the device connection number to 2 per account.
-Otherwise, it’s a really good version of the app.
-But if you need an unlimited amount of devices, then you’ll need to upgrade to a premium plan starting at $3.33/month.
+Passwarden has an extensive free plan.
+It limits the device connection number to 2 per account.
+Otherwise, it’s an excellent version of the app.
+But if you need unlimited devices, you need to upgrade to a premium plan starting at $1.66/month.
+Check our Passwarden review if you’d like to learn more about what’s in store.

 7. LastPass – password manager with lots of security features